![]() |

 android:theme="@style/AppTheme"

-That's it.
+That’s it.
 All necessary steps completed.
-Just click on Run button and see the output.
+Just click on the Run button and see the output.

 Output

 Here is the final output.
-Launch the app and compare with previous.
+Launch the app and compare it with the previous one.

 I hope this article helps you understand how to migrate from Material Design 2 to Material Design 3 in Android.